-Helicopter sightseeing tours must be among the safest type of flying.
-The objective of our industry is to provide access to our Nation's magnificent scenery for enjoyment and expansion of awareness while in the care of safe and professional operators.
+Air tours must be among the safest types of flying.
+The objective of our industry is to provide access to the public's magnificent scenery for enjoyment and expansion of awareness while in the care of safe and professional operators.
+The standards contained in this document are established to increase safety among the TOPS members.
+A review of the Program of Safety Standards should be conducted annually to assure adequacy and continuous oversight.

-MISSION STATEMENT:
+TOPS MISSION STATEMENT: